-Everything about Chateau La Roncheraie Cotes de Castillon, Bordeaux wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on wine making and terroir.
+Learn everything about Chateau La Roncheraie Cotes de Castillon wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, and information on winemaking and terroir.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Roncheraie History, Overview

 Chateau La Roncheraie was purchased by its new owner, Jean-Claude Sarrouy, a Parisian businessman just in time to make the 2010 vintage.
 Two wines are made from this small, but well-situated vineyard in the Cotes de Bordeaux appellation.

 The small, 1.4-hectare vineyard of Chateau La Roncheraie is planted to 100% Merlot.
 This is a parcel selection that is produced from the estate’s best terroir.
 In total, they have 3.84 hectares of vines.
 But their top wine comes from a 1.4 hectare, hilltop vineyard.

 A lot of attention is taken to farm the vineyards of La Roncheraie.
 Organic, sustainable farming practices are in use.
 Yields are purposely maintained at low levels to get the most from the vines.
 In fact, the yields are often as low as only 18 hectoliters per hectare!

 To produce the wine of Chateau La Roncheraie, vinification takes place in temperature-controlled, stainless steel tanks after almost 3 weeks of maceration.
 Microbullage is performed in the tank under the cap.
 Malolactic fermentation takes place in 100% new, French oak barrels.